-The second highest operating expenditure category is employee related costs with an amount of R688.2 million that represents 26.4% of total operating expenditure.
-This expenditure category increases to R942.3 million by year five and R1.404 billion by year ten.
-Care should be taken not to over burden ratepayers with this expenditure category.
+The second highest operating expenditure category is employee related costs with an amount of R743.4 million that represents 27.9% of total operating expenditure.
+This expenditure category increases to R914.1 million by year five and R1.183 billion by year ten.
 MFMA Circular No 71 of 17 January 2015 determines that the ratio of employee cost as a percentage (%) of operating expenditure of between 25% and 40% are deemed acceptable - depending on the kind and size of municipality.

-Depreciation on capital assets is the third highest operating expenditure category with an amount R238.3 million that represents 9.1% of total operating expenditure.
-This expenditure category increase to R253.5 million by year five and R273.1 million by year ten.
+Depreciation on capital assets is the third highest operating expenditure category with an amount R242.7 million that represents 9.1% of total operating expenditure.
+This expenditure category increase to R251.1 million by year five and R251.1 million by year ten.